wangj2727/SeroPov_test/README.md

 # SARSCoV2-US-serosurvey-2020 (draft version)
-Data and R codes for manuscript "Mapping a Pandemic: SARS-CoV-2 Seropositivity in the United States"
+Data and R codes for manuscript "Mapping a Pandemic: SARS-CoV-2 Seropositivity in the United States" (Data are currently unavailable, but will be posted later.)

 ## Raw Data